ZKI-PH-ImageAnalysis/leishmania/README.md

 # Decision-support system for live detection of Leishmania parasites from microscopic images with Deep Learning

 Key Features:
-- Real-time analysis of leishmania parasites
+- Real-time prediction of leishmania parasites
 - Intuitive user interface for easy use

 ## Installing / Getting started